 What is an issue?

-Different organizations use JIRA applications to track different kinds of issues, which can represent anything from a software bug, a project task, to a leave request form.
+Different organizations use Jira to track different kinds of issues, which can represent anything from a software bug, to a project task, or a leave request form.

-Issues are the building blocks of any JIRA project.
-An issue could represent a story, a bug, a task, etc in your project.
-This is what an issue looks like in JIRA Software:
+Issues are the building blocks of any Jira project.
+An issue could represent a story, a bug, a task, or another issue type in your project.

 Note the following details: